LIM Language, Integration, Media

 LIM: Language, Integration, Media

 Today’s migration situation has brought opportunities and challenges to the Norwegian education system.
-LIM addresses both through a focus on integration of students of upper secondary school age (VGs).
+LIM has addressed both through a focus on integration of students of upper secondary school age (VGs).
 Research shows that learning strategies that include both Norwegian and migrant students are important for successful integration.
-LIM will develop innovative and engaging learning opportunities for Norwegian and migrant students aimed at improving academic and integration outcomes.
-LIM will deliver the following courses:
+LIM has developed innovative and engaging learning opportunities for Norwegian and migrant students aimed at improving academic and integration outcomes.
+LIM has developed the following courses:

 A Norwegian as a second language online course for adolescent migrants addressing their interests and specific language needs.